VANITY, SUBSIDY, AND HYBRID PUBLISHERS

 – Research the publisher.
 Have there been complaints?
 If there are problems, a thorough Internet search can often turn them up.
 A good place to check is the Bewares, Recommendations, and Background Check forum of the Absolute Write Water Cooler.
 And you can always contact Writer Beware.

 – Have a knowledgeable person look over the contract.
 Vanity publishers’ contracts, which usually aren’t negotiable, can include unpleasant clauses and hidden fees.
-(Note: if you use a lawyer, be sure to find one who has experience with publishing contracts, which include terms and clauses not found in other kinds of contracts.)
+If you use a lawyer, be sure to find one who has experience with publishing contracts, which include terms and clauses not found in other kinds of contracts.
+Writer Beware will also look at contracts and provide non-legal (we aren’t lawyers) commentary and advice.

 – Make sure the publisher distributes through at least one wholesaler, such as Ingram.
-That way, the books will be available online, and even if they aren’t carried in bookstores, people will at least be able to special-order them.
+That way, the books will be available online, and bookstores will be able to special-order them.

 – Don’t take the publisher’s promises at face value.
 If the publisher says it has an arrangement with a distributor, make sure it’s telling the truth.
 If there are marketing promises, ask for examples of marketing materials.
 Never rely on verbal promises that aren’t included in the contract.

-Always approach vanity/subsidy publishers with caution.
+Always approach vanity publishers with caution.
 If you encounter any of the following, be especially suspicious:

-– A vanity/subsidy publisher that poses as a real publisher.
-Many vanity publishers don’t mention their fees on their websites or in their publicity materials; authors find out that money is due only after submitting.
+– A vanity publisher that poses as a traditional publisher.
+Many vanity publishers don’t mention their fees on their websites or in their publicity materials; authors may only find out that money is due after submitting.
 The idea is to entice authors who wouldn’t normally submit to a fee-charging publisher, and may find an actual publication offer hard to refuse, even if a fee is attached.
 But a publisher that doesn’t present itself honestly at the outset is probably not a publisher that will treat you honestly in the long run.

-– Terms like “co-op”, “joint venture”, “partner”, “hybrid,” or any other phrase that suggests the publisher will be matching your investment with its own.
-A vanity/subsidy publisher’s profit comes from the fees its authors pay.
-It’s unlikely to cut into that by investing its own resources.
+– Terms like “co-op”, “joint venture”, “partner”, “contributory”, or any other phrase that suggests the publisher will be contributing resources or matching your investment with its own.
+A vanity publisher’s profit comes from the fees its authors pay and the books or other services they buy.
+It’s unlikely to cut into that by investing significant resources of its own.

-– A claim to share costs.
+– An explicit claim to share expenses, or that your fee is only “part” of the expense of publishing your book.
 See above.
 As noted in the “Definitions” section, this is an exaggeration at best and a lie at worst.

 – A promise (stated or implied) of a profit.
-Some vanity/subsidy publishers provide nicely-formatted sample sales projections showing how you can make thousands of dollars by selling X number of books.
+Some vanity publishers provide nicely-formatted sample sales projections supposedly showing that you can make thousands of dollars by selling X number of books.
 In fact, for the reasons outlined above, it’s extremely difficult even to break even on a vanity-published book.
-An ethical vanity/subsidy publisher won’t promise profits; in fact, it will warn you at the outset that vanity-published books rarely recoup authors’ investments.
+An ethical vanity publisher will warn you at the outset that vanity-published books rarely recoup authors’ investments.

 – Refusal to provide a firm price.
 The exact amount you are expected to pay should be stated at the outset (and included in the contract), including any extras such as warehousing or marketing.
 Don’t deal with a publisher that is vague about money–for instance, a publisher that tells you that the final price can’t be quoted until the books are printed (in which case you might wind up paying a substantial “differential”), or that warehousing will be charged “at the publisher’s discretion” (in which case you could be hit with enormous additional fees).

-In all these cases, the implication is that the publisher is primarily a “real” publisher, and is offering the fee-based contract as a special circumstance.
-But though some fee-based publishers do occasionally offer non-fee contracts, most are fee-charging only, and imply that they’re not solely for the purpose of acquiring customers.
+In all these cases, the implication is that the publisher is primarily a traditional publisher, and is offering the fee-based contract as a special circumstance.
+But though some vanity publishers do occasionally offer non-fee contracts, such promises are far more likely to be marketing ploys intended to make writers feel better about handing over large sums of cash.

 – Pressure.
-A disreputable vanity/subsidy publisher wants to hook you quick, before you change your mind.
+A disreputable vanity publisher wants to hook you quick, before you change your mind.
 Beware, therefore, if a publisher tells you that its offer is “limited time only,” or that (unexplained) circumstances require you to “act immediately.”
-Like the permanent going-out-of-business sale, this is just another marketing ploy.
+Like the permanent going-out-of-business sale, this is just marketing.

 - E-mail Writer Beware.
 SFWA has assembled a large archive of documentation on vanity publishers that engage in questionable practices.
 Send us the names of any publisher you’d like to know about, and we’ll summarize for you any data that’s in our files.
 If we have no information, we’ll let you know that too.